 Microwave Bypass' first full page ad, published in Data Communications Magazine, 1986.
 Early fixed wireless industry.

 Application Profile: Early 10 Mbps Ethernet / IP wireless connection between Harvard and Boston University, 1988.

-I thought the Token Ring part of the job was super interesting, but my roommate worked at Digital Equipment Corp.
-(DEC) where they were pushing a competing standard, Ethernet.
-Between the two, I became convinced that Ethernet would emerge the dominant one.
+The Token Ring part of the job seemed super interesting, but my roommate worked at Digital Equipment Corp.
+(DEC) where they were pushing Ethernet.
+Between the two, I became convinced that Ethernet would emerge the dominant platform.

 NEARnet microwave WAN backbone, all at 10 Mbps, by fixed wireless pioneer Microwave Bypass.

 Article in Data Communications by Microwave Bypass founder, David Theodore, at the start of the fixed wireless industry, July 1991.